LoveLow-Global/BDDG_LCC/README.md

 # BDDG_LCC
-Open repository on the source code for simulations used in Bernoulli-Directed Divisor Graphs and its Largest Strongly Connected Component research.
+Open repository on the source code for simulations used in Randomly Oriented Divisor Graphs and its Largest Strongly Connected Component research.

 # Contact